NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 * `key_column` — column whose values are matched against catchment feature ids (default: `divide_id`).
 * `required` — whether a catchment with no row in `table` is an error rather than a warning (default: `false`).

 Joined columns are namespaced: each non-key column of a matched row becomes the feature property `<prefix>.<column>`, where `<prefix>` is the entry's `alias` when declared and otherwise its `table` name, e.g. `donor.real_value`.
 That is what allows tables sharing column names to be joined together, so prefixes must be unique across entries; two entries resolving to the same prefix is a configuration error.
-A cell holding SQL `NULL` yields no property, rather than a null-valued one.
+A cell holding SQL `NULL`, or anything else that is not an integer, a real number or text, yields no property, rather than a stand-in valued one.

 Strictness is per entry.
 A catchment with no matching row emits a `WARN:` line on standard error and is left without those properties; `required` set to `true` makes it a fatal error instead.
 Rows whose key matches no catchment are ignored silently, so a table covering an entire hydrofabric can be used with a subset run.
 A property missing from a catchment is not fatal downstream either: the `model_params` entry referencing it is reported as a skipped parameter, leaving the model's own default in place.